KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch/README.md

 ## Model Details

-I didn't fully test all the models I reimplement, sorry about that.
-And I didn't implement tfidf embedding of BAN model(though the current model has competitive results even without tfidf), only Glove Embedding is provided.
-About Intra- and Inter-modality Attention, Although I implement all the details provided by the paper, it still seems not as good as the paper reported, even after I discussed with auther and add some details.
+Note that I didn't implement tfidf embedding of BAN model (though the current model has competitive/almost the same performance even without tfidf), only Glove Embedding is provided.
+About Intra- and Inter-modality Attention, Although I implemented all the details provided by the paper, it still seems not as good as the paper reported, even after I discussed with auther and made some modifications.

 To Train [Counting Model][5]